Surviving Melanoma in Europe.

 Patient advocacy in Melanoma has been undergoing a rapid evolution and advocacy concepts are becoming increasingly sophisticated.

 Since novel therapies now offer real hope of survival for patients even with advanced disease- unthinkable as little as 10 years ago- concerns in Melanoma advocacy have shifted to saving patients' lives and rather technical and scientific areas like setting research agendas, drug development, regulatory and HTA processes, pharmaco- economics and challenges around sustainability, affordability and ecosystems supporting innovation.

-In these settings, just having a personal opinion is insufficient as other stakeholders will demand the evidence for your claims.
+In these settings, just having a personal opinion is insufficient- in the end, we need solutions that work for everyone, not just single individuals, and other stakeholders will rightfully request evidence for our claims.

 This workshop will focus on the concept of evidence-based advocacy, how to find and analyse scientific evidence or to generate it yourself and how to communicate it afterwards.